Michigan man sentenced to life for neighbor’s fatal shooting

 WOOD-TV reports that 64-year-old Wendell Popejoy was sentenced Monday.
 He was found guilty last month of first-degree murder.

 Sheila Bonge (BON’-gee) was slain in December 2017 outside her Crockery Township home, northwest of Grand Rapids.
-Police say she was shot while snowblowing an easement that she and neighbors used to get to their driveways.
+Police say she was shot while using a snowblower on an easement that she and neighbors used to get to their driveways.

 Members of her family found Bonge’s body under snowfall down a hill behind Popejoy’s house.